fairtracks/fairtracks_validator/README.md

 **NOTE:** _This repo was originally hosted at [FAIRification of Genomic Data Tracks Standards](//github.com/fairtracks/fairtracks_standard) repository, where the defined JSON Schemas are maintained_

-The validation and consistency check tools are hosted in this directory.
+The validation and consistency check tools are linked and / or hosted in this repository.
 They were designed to work on complete sets of JSON files, spread over several directories.

-These tools (currently, [Python](python), as [Java](java) implementation is a bit behind) implement next extensions:
+These tools (currently, [Python](//github.com/fairtracks/fairtracks_validator_python), as [Java](java) implementation is a bit behind) implement next extensions:

 * __Unique values check__: When the `unique` attribute is declared, the values assigned in that part of the schema on a set of JSON contents must be unique.
 The check includes all the loaded JSON contents.
 There are several examples inside [test-data](test-data).
 Its behaviour is the next: